tomchapin/TranslaCall/README.md

 1. **Sign Up**

-   Visi the web site to create an account.
+   Visit the web site to create an account.

 2. **Select a Plan**